Form 990 Preparation Services

 Paying Tax on Unrelated Business Income

-If your organization has income from business activities which are unrelated to its reason for being tax-exempt, such income may
+If your organization has income from business activities which are unrelated to its reason for

-be subject to Federal and State income tax.
-However, there are MANY exceptions provided by the Internal Revenue Code.
-If your organization is
+being tax-exempt, such income may be subject to Federal and State income tax.
+However, there are MANY exceptions

-paying tax on unrelated business income by filing Form 990-T every year, consider having me review the nature of the activities generating the
+Form 990-T every year, consider having me review the nature of the activities generating the income.
+Many tax

-business income.
+on unrelated business income.
 These rules are not related to typical corporate and individual tax rules.

 Basic financial information I'll need from your organization to prepare Form 990: